22 / 2024-08-19 21:46:58

 Session 6 - Tropical Cyclone-Ocean Interactions: From Weather to Climate Scales

-Zixi Wu / Second Institute of Oceanography; Ministry of Natural Resources
+Wu Zixi / Second Institute of Oceanography; Ministry of Natural Resources

-ZHANG Han / Second Institute of Oceanography
+Han ZHANG / Second Institute of Oceanography

 The observational data of the air-sea interface and upper ocean elements from a buoy array deployed in the northern South China Sea from June to November 2014 is analyzed.
 The COARE 3.0 algorithm was adopted to examine the variability of air-sea heat fluxes and their contributions to near-surface ocean temperature changes.
 During the observation period, air-sea heat exchange in the northern South China Sea is primarily determined by solar shortwave radiation and latent heat flux, with net heat flux mostly negative, indicating that the ocean predominantly loses heat.
 In autumn, net heat flux loss significantly increased by an average of 34.4 W/m², primarily due to enhanced latent heat loss driven by stronger winter monsoon.
 During typhoon period, net air-sea heat flux was significantly suppressed, mainly due to reduced solar shortwave radiation, with minimal contribution from sensible heat flux.
 Near-surface ocean temperature exhibited a seasonal cooling trend, averaging 29.7°C in summer and 28.4°C in autumn.
 The maximum cooling during typhoon reached 3.1°C, with minimal contribution from air-sea heat flux.
 During the monsoon transition period, weaker winds led to a slight increase in near-surface ocean temperature, with air-sea heat flux contributing 70.2% and 56.3% to this process.
 During winter monsoon, more uniform water column mixing resulted in a gradual decrease in near-surface ocean temperature, with air-sea heat flux contributing over 60% to this process.